mas-bandwidth/netcode/STANDARD.md

     [protocol id] (uint64)          // 64 bit value unique to this particular game/application
     [expire timestamp] (uint64)     // 64 bit unix timestamp when this connect token expires

-The encryption key is the shared private key known to the web backend and the dedicated server instances.
+The encryption key is the private key known to the web backend and the dedicated server instances.

 The nonce for encryption is a 64 bit sequence number starting at zero and increasing with each connect token generated.